Table of Contents Show

 The two popular hobbits, Bilbo and Frodo, were born on this day.
 Hence it is celebrated as the birthday of Frodo and Bilbo.
 And more interestingly, there is Tolkien Week during which this day came.

 The American Tolkien Society noticed this day and Tolkien Week in 1978.
 Since then, every year, it has been celebrated.
-Luckily, if you are in the Hobbiton New Zealand movie set during these days, you will experience Hobbit’s party, music, wines, costumes, and games.
+Luckily, if you are in the Hobbiton movie set during these days, you will experience Hobbit’s party, music, wines, costumes, and games.
 You will ultimately get a mystical feeling at the Hobbiton movie set.

 Do you know about Tolkien Reading Day?
 This is another day related to J. R. R. Tolkien.